DataRacer11/Developing-Data-Products-Project/README.md

 ####Project Goal:
 #####1.
 A shiny application has been developed based on the UScensus2010 library at the following site: https://cran.r-project.org/web/packages/UScensus2010/index.html for the peer reviewer and end user of the application.
 The reviewer/user can choose via radio buttons four variable race selections for 1) Whites 2) Blacks 3) Hispanics and 4) Asians.
-#####A variable demographic map has been created using R dataset information from this 2010 US Census - UScensus2010.
+#####- A variable demographic map has been created using R dataset information from this 2010 US Census - UScensus2010.
-#####A dataset called counties.rds has been downloaded to RStudio from the follwing site: https://gist.github.com/garrettgman/6465117.
+#####- A dataset called counties.rds has been downloaded to RStudio from the follwing site: https://gist.github.com/garrettgman/6465117.
 Supporting documentation for the app has also ben added.
 #####2.
 The application is shared on Rstudio's shiny server at this location:
 #####3.
 The application link is shared by pasting it into the text box within the Coursera project area for DDP peer review.
 #####4.
 The application is shared by posting the server.R and ui.R code here on github - see files here at: https://github.com/DataRacer11/Developing-Data-Products-Project/edit/master/README.md